 - Answer consumer questions about your brand.
 Loyal fans step into the void to support the brand by offering suggestions for using the products, sharing videos to help others enjoy the brand, and addressing questions or concerns from newbies to the group that supports a user’s decision to buy the brand and help them find satisfaction in their purchase.

 - Influence others to buy your brand through their content efforts, whether sharing brand content or creating UGC (user-generated content).
 The power of this influence is the rationale supporting influencer marketing.

 You want to generate MORE social media fans and keep them engaged.
 So, give ’em what they want.

 How do you create a social media fan?

-People become fans because you give them what they want.
-But, what is that?
+People become fans because you give them what they want; great content.
+But, what is great content?

 So, what do fans want?

 - They want information — news about your product, how to use it, where it’s available, etc. But, they also want information not specifically about your product, but in a related area.
 I’m a fan of Shenandoah University, where I work.
 They’re a great little private school that emphasizes individual education.
 They only post information related to what’s going on at the university — using it as a PR channel.
 And, no one, not even me, finds this information the least bit interesting.
 Their engagement numbers, in the single digits, support my own evaluation of their content.
 Instead, they could share information about things going on in the university community, where they’re located, or about things high school-age students care about, since that’s its target market, or about education, in general.
 They’re missing a huge opportunity by sharing press releases on social media.